Nathan Tschohl Nathan Tschohl

 Your buddy’s lower back will be situated on your top hip - you should look like one person - so make sure they are glued to your hip.
 If you look like two people swimming side by side, you are doing it wrong.

-You start by jumping into the pool using a stride jump.
+You start by jumping into the pool using a stride jump - or what I like to call a very slow step into the water.
 A stride jump is basically spreading your legs as far apart as possible like your taking one giant step.
-You are trying to create as much surface area as possible so you don’t go under the water.
+You are trying to create as much surface area as possible so your head doesn’t go under the water.
 Your arms do the same thing, out to your sides.
 You must maintain eye contact on your victim the entire time.

-From there, you will swim head up freestyle (aka Tarzan drill) to your victim, maintaining visual on your drowning victim.
+From there, you will swim head up freestyle to your victim, maintaining visual on your drowning victim.

 For a compliant, non combative victim, you’ll simply grab them by the wrist and pull them into your tow.
 This is the wrestling portion of lifesaving and should be fast and aggressive.
-For an uncompliant, combative victim, you probably need to dive under the water, grab the victim by the hips and turn them so that their back is facing you.
-Now get them into your tow.
+For an uncompliant, combative victim, you need to dive under the water, grab the victim by the hips and turn them so that their back is facing you.
+Now crawl up there back and get them into your tow.
 You must be aggressive.

 Once you get them to the side of the pool, put your knee in their butt so they have somewhere to sit.
 Stack their hands on top of each other on the pool deck.
 Exit the pool like you normally would but with one of your hands holding down your buddy’s hands.
-It’ll be a 3 hand stack.
 Now it’s time for the weight lifting portion of lifesaving.
 Grab your buddy’s wrists - they should be crossed, yours shouldn’t be.
 You are going to dead lift your buddy out of the pool and twist them at the same time.
 The victim’s top arm will point the way they should spin.
-Dunk them a couple of times to gain momentum before you give it a go.
-There butt should land on the deck with you foot now in their butt so that your leg creates a back rest for them.
+Dunk them a 2 or 3 times to gain momentum before you give it a go.
+There butt should land on the deck with your foot now under their butt so that your leg creates a back rest for them.
 Bring them down slowly, laying down their arms first, then their head.

 drills & TRAINING for buddy tows